Garihosu/Chrove/README.md

 # Chrove

-A crappy RPG engine for Godot.
-Nothing else to say.
+A top-down RPG engine for Godot.

-Used for the game The World is a Machine.
+Used for the game The World is a Machine, and possibly others.
+The battle system is an Earthbound-like turn-based system.

-Rather than being used for _other people's_ use, this is mostly so I can get some help in.
-I mean, just take a look at my code and you'll see.
+This engine is not really intended for the works of other people—while it still could be used for so—and is open-source so that I may get some help and feedback on the project so that I can make the upcoming game smooth and usable.

-If it improves to the point where it's actually usable—then maybe, who knows.
+Please use Godot v4.0.4.
+As far as I've tested, the newer versions are kinda broken, or just didn't run well on my computer.